hpssjellis/maker100/price-list-individuals.md

 An older price list mainly for teachers and classrooms is at the Portenta Pro Comunity Solutions example code library [pricelist for groups](https://github.com/hpssjellis/portenta-pro-community-solutions/blob/main/pricelist.md)

-# Warning Price list has not yet been tested, might be missing a few basic things like breader boards, female headers, resistors etc.3
+# Warning Price list has not yet been tested, might be missing a few basic things like breadboards, female headers, resistors etc.3

 # Minimal Price List for this Maker100 course using the Arduino Portenta